alex-faustino/rl-sandbox/homework/hw2/hw2_allana2_week_extension/readme.md

-Synchronization issues are likely culprit of continued erros
+Synchronization issues are likely culprit of continued errors